PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Loop-Variable
   Variable declared within the for-statement argument.
 May be used as a local variable and cannot be shadowed.

+lvalue
+  An expression whose evaluation determines the identity of an object or function.
+The name of the object or function - basically, the left hand side of an assignment operation or the name before the {}.

 Machine Code
   Computer programs encoded and structured to run directly on a computer’s hardware.
 The different {term}`CPU` architectures, x86, ARM, Apple Silicon, have different programmable interfaces and require different machine code specified by an {term}`instruction set architecture`.